qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

    ("while"-loops) are not permitted within the Adaptive Profile, regardless of the support for this optional feature.
 It is specifically not permitted to have a loop that terminates only based on a measurement outcome.
-   Correspondinly, permitting for backward branching mostly makes sense when the backend also supports computations on at least one classical data type.
+   Correspondingly, permitting for backward branching mostly makes sense when the backend also supports computations on at least one classical data type.
 8. Multiple target branching.
-9. Multipe return points.
+9. Multiple return points.
 <!-- markdownlint-enable MD029 -->

 The use of these optional features is represented as a [module